 Terry Doyle, the property owner for 1651 S. Front Street, stated it is so sad and they are passing up a great development for that neighborhood.
-He stated those houses are ramshackle, and you did not even read the letters that I had submitted.
+He stated those houses are ram shackled and you did not even read the letters that I had submitted.
 A. Landers stated they were in the agenda packet and we only read correspondence that was submitted after.
-Mr. Doyle stated that is another tricky thing you guys have, and you reverse spot zoned me.
+Terry Doyle stated oh that is another tricky thing you guys have, and you reverse spot zoned me.
 He stated we were in General Commercial in 2018 and then we were kicked out.
 He also stated we were a little spot and we were reverse spot zoned, so look for that coming forward.
 He stated believe me you just screwed up a million and half dollar deal which would have been great for that whole area, just because of Pete LaRue and he champions everyone around in his neighborhood.
 J. Cardillo stated we did try to look at this from a very overview kind of look and not from a specific use.
-Mr. Doyle stated you reverse spot zoned me, I am telling you did that, you took that one little zoned area out of context without moral or ethical reasons in the benefits of the community.
+Terry Doyle stated you reverse spot zoned me, I am telling you did that, you took that one little zoned area out of context without moral or ethical reasons in the benefits of the community.
 Mr. Dunn stated we already made that decision and it will be brought forward to the City Commission.
-J. Cardillo stated their motion was just their recommendation to the City Commission, and we have already addressed this.
-She stated she is sorry you could not come in when the time was appropriate.
-Mr. Doyle stated he knows, and he is not really good with Zoom.
+J. Cardillo stated he is sorry you could not come in when the time was appropriate.
+Terry Doyle stated he knows and he is not really good with Zoom.